karan1511code/tryanna-codechallenge/Readme.md

 how to install express : $ npm i express

+how to install nodemon : $ npm i nodemon

 how to install node-fetch : $ npm i node-fetch

 how to install cors : $ npm i cors